crustio/crust-wiki/docs/sWorkerEntryNetwork.md

 1. Entry network is successful if the identity passes Crust chain’s validation, failed if not.

 Note that the quote generated in step 3 contains enclave’s MREnclave.
 If enclave’s code changes, the MREnclave changes too.
 After Crust starting, IAS certificate and an indicated MREnclave code will be set in Crust chain by democratic vote.
 In step 8, public key A is parsed from report, which is used to verify the signature of report.
 Secondly, through IAS certificate in Crust chain, report can be checked if it is valid.
 Verification of Report signature prevents attackers from forging IAS signature.
 Report also contains the validation result of sWorker platform which could tell whether it runs within a valid SGX hardware, which completes SGX environment identification.
 Thirdly, comparing MREnclave in report with the one in Crust chain completes MREclave identification.
 Finally Crust chain will bond sWorker identity to corresponding crust chain account so that the reported workload can be calculated to the indicated chain account.

+PS: For sWorker version >= 2.0.0, sWorker will use ECDSA-based DCAP attestation instead of IAS.